KarolisMart/RSIG/README.md

 ###### Masonry
 Displays images using [Masonry](http://masonry.desandro.com/) js library.
 Its recomended to set thumbnail hieght to 0 so that all images would have the same width (See below).

+##### Static thumbnails
+If you wish to provide thumbnails yourself, set this to true.
+Thumbnails must have the same name as the main image, and must be put in thumbnails folder inside your gallery folder `my_gallery_folder/thumbnails`.
+If thumbnails for some images are missing, the plugin will attempt to generate them.

 ##### Thumbnail size
 Thumbnails are resized to fit in the defined height and width, keeping original aspect ratio.